-"A fundamental principle in the client-lawyer relationship is that, in the absence of the client's informed consent, the lawyer must not reveal information relating to the representation."
-However, Colo.
+"A fundamental principle in the client-lawyer relationship is that, in the absence of the client's informed consent, the lawyer must not reveal information relating to the representation."53 However, Colo.
 RPC 1.6(b) lists circumstances when a lawyer may reveal client information to the extent that a lawyer reasonably believes is necessary without the client's consent.
-One such instance is "to secure legal advice about the lawyer's compliance with these Rules, other law or a court order."
-For example, Colo.
+One such instance is "to secure legal advice about the lawyer's compliance with these Rules, other law or a court order."54 For example, Colo.
 RPC 1.6(b)(5) authorizes disclosures that a lawyer reasonably believes are necessary to seek advice involving the lawyer's duty to provide competent representation under Colo.
-RPC 1.1.59
+RPC 1.1.55

-For new lawyers or lawyers seeking to expand into new practice areas, mentorship is vital to providing the client competent representation.
+For new lawyers or lawyers seeking to expand into new practice areas, mentorship is vital to providing the client competent representation .
 Commentary to Colo.
 RPC 1.6 indicates that disclosing information for the purpose of advice is impliedly authorized in most situations.
+Nonetheless, a best practice for newer lawyers is to include a provision in the fee agreement explaining that to provide the client with the highest quality of representation, the possibility exists of seeking advice from other counsel.

-&lt;sup>58 Colo.
+54 Colo.
 RPC 1.6(b)(5).